fusionpbx/fusionpbx-docs/source/accounts/extensions.rst

 *  Extension
     Enter the alphanumeric extension.
 The default configuration allows 2 - 7 digit extensions.
 *  Number Alias
     If the extension is numeric then number alias is optional.
+The primary purpose of this field is when the extension is not a number then the number alias is required.
+Note a numeric extension and number alias does not currently work.
 *  Range
     Enter the number of extensions to create.
 Increments each extension by 1.
 *  Voicemail Password